-With the right cool conditions, flax flowers will proliferate in abundance.
-Select a sunny and sheltered position, and they should thrive.
+In the right cool conditions, flax flowers will proliferate in abundance.
+Select a sunny and sheltered position with well-draining soil, and they should thrive.

 Although flax flowers don't appreciate excessively hot weather, they do thrive in a sheltered, full-sun position.

-If the soil quality is poor, ideally it'll be well prepared with compost or other organic matter.
-Although flax flowers are known for being greedy, getting the balance right is important.
+If the soil quality is poor, amend it with compost or other organic matter.
+Although flax flowers aren't known for being greedy, getting the balance right is important.
 Overly nutrient-rich soils can also create problems with excessively leggy growth.

-Flax flowers appreciate an evenly moist soil, particularly when establishing, but care should be taken to ensure it doesn't become saturated as root rot can be a problem.
+Flax flowers appreciate evenly moist soil, particularly as they establish, but care should be taken to ensure it doesn't become saturated as too much water can cause root rot.

 Once established, flax flowers won't need too much watering unless you live in a hot and dry region.
-Here, you could use a thin layer of mulch to help retain moisture, and it can also help with weed control.
+Use a thin layer of mulch to help retain moisture, and it can also help with weed control.

 Temperature and Humidity

-Fertilizer isn't needed for flax flowers unless the soil they're planted in is inferior quality.
-In this case, a diluted application every fortnight on the run-up to the seed capsules forming could be beneficial.
+Fertilizer isn't needed for flax flowers unless the soil is of inferior quality.
+In this case, a diluted application of a water-soluble fertilizer every two weeks before the seed capsules form could be beneficial.

 Propagating Flax Flowers